NethercraftMC5608/NetherWorkshopDownloader/README.md

 **Please use the most recent version.
 [V2.0A Experimental](https://github.com/NethercraftMC5608/NetherWorkshopDownloader/releases/tag/V2.0A-Experimental) (Experimental builds may not work as well as older builds) , the application is still actively updated, and there may be real-time changes..**

-### A powerful steam workshop mod/collection downloader.
+### A powerful steam workshop mod/collection downloader with its own API!
 Can download multiple mods, collections at a time.
 **API Support!
 [V2.0A Experimental](https://github.com/NethercraftMC5608/NetherWorkshopDownloader/releases/tag/V2.0A-Experimental)**